Offer in Compromise Negotiation (OIC)

 Unfortunately, qualifying for an Offer in Compromise is less than half the battle.
 Preparing and negotiating Offer in Compromise settlements is a complicated procedure which can take anywhere from six months to a year to complete.
 The analogy we draw to clients who ask “Can I do it myself?” is that this is much like trying to represent yourself in a criminal trial—you can do it, but most people would agree that in order to get the best outcome, you should hire an attorney.

 The percentage of accepted OICs for people filing on their own is less than 50%, whereas our Offer in Compromise acceptance rate, for example, is over 90%.
 See our settlement results.

-Not only are your chances of success dramatically higher with professional help, but our expertise in Offer in Compromise negotiations will help you obtain the lowest possible settlement amount.
+Not only are your chances of success dramatically higher with professional help, but our expertise in Offer in Compromise negotiations with the IRS, State of Michigan and other state agencies will help you obtain the lowest possible settlement amount.

 To see if you qualify for an Offer in Compromise (OIC) contact us at (877) 829-2455 or schedule a initial consultation.